Posts

 It should be recognized that receipt of Form W-9 by itself (i.e. without any IRS investigation or examination) does not prevent the eligibility to enter into a voluntary disclosure program.

-In most situations, the 2012 Offshore Voluntary Disclosure Program (“OVDP”), which was announced by the IRS on January 9, 2012, would still be available even after a taxpayer receives Form W-9.
+In most situations, the 2012 Offshore Voluntary Disclosure Program (“OVDP”) now closed, which was announced by the IRS on January 9, 2012, would still be available even after a taxpayer receives Form W-9.
 On the other hand, if the taxpayer provides the required information on Form W-9 to a foreign bank and the IRS begins an investigation of this taxpayer (after receiving the relevant information from the bank), then the taxpayer is likely to be precluded from participating in the OVDP.

 Contact Sherayzen Law Office For Help With Voluntary Disclosure of Foreign Accounts